brettjrea/Ubuntu-Build-A-Server-ISO/README.md

 ***

 ### How I made it.
-I referenced heavily from [core-process/linux-unattended-installation](https://github.com/core-process/linux-unattended-installation) although that script didn't work for my setup out of the box so I had to research and make some changes.
-I eventually found what wasn't working for my setup changed it, pruned what I didn't deem necessary and studied the debconf output of an already installed installation to get some really detailed and intricate settings regarding setting up the LAMPstack and preseed file.
+I referenced heavily from [core-process/linux-unattended-installation](https://github.com/core-process/linux-unattended-installation) although that script didn't work for my setup out of the box so I had to research it and understand it, I eventually found what wasn't working for my setup was able to change it, pruned what I didn't deem necessary and studied the debconf output of an already installed system to get some really detailed and intricate settings regarding setting up the LAMPstack and preseed file.

 ### Why I made it.
 It was made from a desire to have a virtual machine that I can spin up quickly for web development pursuits but also have a detailed breakdown of how to configure a LAMPstack that I could reference in the future or use to help others learn.
-I also built a powershell script that can be pointed to the generated ISO from this script to build a Hyper-V machine quickly that spins up and installs Ubuntu you can find that at [Techintheclouds/Windows-Hyper-V-BuildVM](https://github.com/Techintheclouds/Windows-Hyper-V-BuildVM).
+I also built a powershell script that can be pointed to the generated ISO from this script to build a preconfigured Hyper-V Virtual Machine on Windows 10 that will spin up and install the preseeded Ubuntu, you can find that at [Techintheclouds/Windows-Hyper-V-BuildVM](https://github.com/Techintheclouds/Windows-Hyper-V-BuildVM).